 Stochastic indicator formula

 The stochastic indicator consists of two components that are displayed simultaneously, namely:

 % K line which measures the current level of price changes.

-% D line is the Moving Average of the line% K, or% K which is refined.
+The% D line is the moving average of the smooth% K line.
 This line is also called the signal line.

 Calculations of formulas for% K and% D for a certain period are:

 % K (N) = 100 x (CP - LP) / (HP - LP)